Rehabilitation - Lauren's Story

-As Saeed grew into a young man, now 18 years old, Catherine has helped to support him and his family through his transition between educational facilities, providing housing adaptations to his family home enabling him to be more independent, and the recruitment of support-workers to carry out his on-going rehabilitation.
+As Saeed grew into a young man, Catherine has helped to support him and his family through his transition between educational facilities, providing housing adaptations to his family home enabling him to be more independent, and the recruitment of support-workers to carry out his on-going rehabilitation.
 Recruitment of the right support-workers has been essential to Saeed’s recovery and development.
-Saeed also has a very close link with this Physiotherapist, which has been pivotal in promoting his fitness, wellbeing and outdoor interests.
+Saeed also has a very close link with his Physiotherapist, which has been pivotal in promoting his fitness, wellbeing and outdoor interests.

-Currently, Saeed attends the National Star College, an Ofsted-outstanding specialist college and charitable organisation which works to support the ambitions of young people with disabilities.
-The NSC has played an inspirational role in Saeed’s development.
-Saeed’s passion and skill for cricket has reached an incredible stage, as he has recently been selected to play for the Gloucestershire disabled cricket team this year, a truly phenomenal achievement.
-The NSC has covered this in their news page here.
+Saeed attended the National Star College, an Ofsted-outstanding specialist college and charitable organisation which works to support the ambitions of young people with disabilities.
+The NSC played an inspirational role in Saeed’s development.
+Saeed’s passion and skill for cricket has reached an incredible stage, as he plays for the Gloucestershire disabled cricket team, a truly phenomenal achievement.
+The NSC covered this in their news page here.

 Rehabilitation Solutions - Jamie's Story